 Talk To Your Doctor

-When it comes to finding the best dosage of CBD, talking to your doctor may be helpful.
+When it comes to working out how much CBD you should take, talking to your doctor may be helpful.
 While not all doctors are trained to provide information, dependent on your state laws, they may be able to provide insight or recommend a specialist.
 We recommend you speak with your doctor before trying CBD, especially if you’re currently taking any other medications or supplements.

-Finding the right CBD dosage is largely dependent on each individual and varies greatly from one person to the next.
+Finding the right dosage of CBD oil is largely dependent on each individual and varies greatly from one person to the next.
 A variety of factors can contribute to your best dosage, and exploring what that looks and feels like is a part of the process.
 Following the steps we’ve outlined, such as starting low and determining your minimal effective dosage, can help you find your groove.

-Questions?
-We’re always just a click away.
-Drop us a line at firstname.lastname@example.org and we will be happy to help.
+Still wondering how much CBD you should take?
+We’re always a click away.
+Drop us a line at email@example.com and we will be happy to help.